Contrast-Security-OSS/docs/content/user/agent/java/config/JavaAgentSystemProperties.md

 title: "Java Agent System Properties"
 description: "How to tweak system properties to alter Contrast's behavior" -->
+You can generate a list of these properties directly from the command line using the Contrast Agent jar.
+To do so, execute the following: **java -jar path/to/contrast.jar properties**

+You can combine the above command with tools like *grep* to search for commands, for example:
+**java -jar path/to/contrast.jar properties | grep -A5 "proxy"** would yield a list of proxy-related properties.

 ## General Properties
 The following [System Properties](http://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) can be used to alter Contrast's behavior.
 All options are prefixed with **-D** and no space, e.g. **-Dcontrast.property=value**.

-You can generate a list of these properties directly from the command line using the Contrast Agent jar.
-To do so, execute the following: **java -jar path/to/contrast.jar properties**

-You can combine the above command with tools like *grep* to search for commands, for example:
-**java -jar path/to/contrast.jar properties | grep -B1 -A5 "proxy"** would yield a list of proxy-related properties.

 | Parameter               | Description                                                                                                                                                                                                                                                                      |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|